How we inherit our style types—and how our genes can help us find our essences

 Another possible explanation is that, because of the incredibly complex nature of human genetics, you may present with a significant amount of an essence that neither of your biological parents has.
 It’s likely that this does sometimes happen, given genetic mutations or other phenomena that are beyond my understanding.

-So I would say we can’t conclude that someone is adopted based on typing them and their family.
-As stated, in my observation, your style essences are likely a combination of your biological parents’.
+So we probably can’t conclude that someone is adopted based on typing them and their family.
+As stated, in my observation, your style essences are likely a combination of your biological parents’ essences.
 But like a lot of things in nature, there’s almost definitely exceptions to this rule.